astropy/saba/docs/examples_complex.rst

 	fit_gg.stddev_0 = 0.3
 	fit_gg.stddev_1 = 0.5

 	fm1,fm2 = sfitter(fit_gg, x=[x, x], y=[y, y2], xbinsize=[binsize, None], err=[yerrs, y2errs])

 .. image:: _generated/example_plot_simul2.png

 Background Data
 ---------------

-We have error estimation and simulatinious fits but wait there's more you can also use background data!
+We have error estimation and simultaneous fits but wait there's more you can also use background data!
 This is required for many of the fit statistics as they are defined using the background data.

-All we have to do is supply a background array using the `bkg` keyword if there is a scalling between the background and source spectra then you can use the `bkg_scale` keyword - the source scale is set to 1!
+All we have to do is supply a background array using the `bkg` keyword if there is a scaling of the background relative to the source spectra then you can use the `bkg_scale` keyword.

 .. code-block:: ipython